 Overlooking the iconic Ribblehead Viaduct, The Station Inn’s lovely beer garden is a great stop off after a walk in the Dales, and a great excuse to continuing admiring the famous railway bridge – even if you’ve visited already.

 Ideally located for those taking part in the Three Peaks challenge, guests can take advantage of a bar stocked with proper Yorkshire Ales, as well as plenty of wines and a selection of hot drinks for those cooler days in the country.

 Food-wise, there’s tons on offer, including plenty of sharing platters that are perfect for grazing on, tons of homemade dishes such as pies and burgers, and an absolute corker of a dessert menu packed full of both fruity and chocolatey treats.
 The Station Inn, Ribblehead, Low Sleights Rd, Carnforth, LA6 3AS.

 A beer garden right by the sea, The Marine Hotel offers spectacular, panoramic views of the North Sea, sitting right next to the beach in Hornsea.

-Offering homely seating in its garden, guests can soak up the sun and the quaint seaside vibes, enjoy your typical pub grub, and wind down with wines, beers, and classic cocktails.
+Offering homely seating in its garden, guests can soak up the sun and the quaint seaside vibes, enjoy your typical pub grub, and wind down with wines, beers, and classic cocktails whilst taking in its beer gardens view of Yorkshire.
 The Marine Hotel, Marine Dr, Hornsea, HU18 1NJ.

 A lovely retreat away from the hustle and bustle of Bridlington’s seafront, The Ship Inn is a traditional pub with homely interiors, boasting a large beer garden at the back that overlooks the sea.